-The following book excerpt is the second chapter of “Stepsisters: A Deceived Novel.”
+The entire second chapter of “Stepsisters: A Deceived Novel” is below!

 Josh Ashford leaned back against Blair’s locker coolly, his striped yellow tie hanging loose around his neck and his summer-tanned arms wrapped possessively around her waist.
 This was was his von Essen girl, and the cocky quarterback made sure everyone knew it.